 4. Get personal.
 Imagine having a conversation with just one person in your audience.
 Limiting your audience to an individual will allow your presentation to become more personal to your listeners.

 5. Make eye contact.
 Always make sure to look the audience in the eye so you can forge a stronger connection with them.
 Make eye contact with one person at a time - as if you're speaking directly with them.
 Don't spend too long looking at one person, though - it will make them feel awkward.

 6. Keep moving.
 Avoid standing behind the podium while giving your presentation.
 Hiding behind the podium will make you feel disconnected from your audience.
 Walk around the stage or stand beside the podium when presenting your speech.

 7. Know your audience.
 Research your audience while preparing for your presentation.
 This way, you'll know who's going to attend so you can better prepare yourself.

 8. Stay positive.
 Keep a positive attitude when asked questions.
 If you don't know an answer to something, don't try to fake your knowledge.
 Just say: "I don't know," offer to find the answer after the presentation, then move on.

 9. Accept invitations.
 When you're invited to speak at an event or meeting, always accept the offer no matter how nervous you feel.
 Remember: practice makes perfect!

 10. Find a coach.
-Find a coach to help you strengthen your public speaking skills before the big day.
-This personal guidance will help you gain confidence and blast past your fears.
+A personal mentor or teacher will help you strengthen your public speaking skills before the big day.
+Such guidance will help you gain confidence and blast past your fears.

-Becoming an effective public speaker doesn't have to be stressful.
-Following these tips will empower you to overcome your fear of public speaking, while building strong personal skills that can unlock many new opportunities.
+Becoming a powerful public speaker doesn't have to be stressful.
+Following these tips will empower you to overcome your fear of public speaking while building strong personal skills that can unlock many new opportunities.